KRFOSS/kali-docs/wsl/mesa-21/index.md

 Note that at the moment, GUI app support in WSL is not yet released to the public, it is only available as part of the "Insider Builds" of WSL.
 Also note that this is something very new and not widely tested.

-In this page, we describe the procedure to install Mesa 21 in Kali Linux.
-This version is not yet in Kali rolling, instead it must be installed from the Kali experimental repository.
+In this page, we describe the procedure to install the latest version of Mesa from the branch `kali-experimental` of Kali Linux.

 ## Installation Steps